JiriSlof/KnowledgeBase/MS Exchange Server.md

 # Microsoft Exchange Server
-The Microsoft Exchange Server includes calendaring software, email, and a place to manage your contacts.
-Many small, medium, and large organizations use Exchange and some email providers have Exchange accounts for home and personal accounts.
+Microsoft Exchange Server is a mail server and calendaring server and server managing your contacts developed by Microsoft.
+It runs exclusively on Windows Server operating system.

 ## Editions
 - Microsoft Exchange Server Standard